 The views and opinions expressed in this and other entries of the REVIEWS series are those of the respective author(s).
 As always, we welcome and encourage thoughtful discussion and responses (as outlined here).

-Presenting review number two: K. Porter Aichele’s “Modernism Domesticated,” review of Patrick Lee Lucas, “Modernism At Home: Edward Loewenstein’s Mid-Century Architectural Innovation In The Civil Rights Era.” - JUST PUBLISHED – Access full-text pdf here.
+(June 2014) — Presenting review number two: K. Porter Aichele’s “Modernism Domesticated,” review of Patrick Lee Lucas, “Modernism At Home: Edward Loewenstein’s Mid-Century Architectural Innovation In The Civil Rights Era.”
+Access here.

-As the first contribution to “REVIEWS,” we present Jeffrey Thompson’s review “The Devil is in the Details: Framing Ideologies in Ben Urwand’s The Collaboration.”
-Access the full-text pdf here.
+(May 2014) — As the first contribution to “REVIEWS,” we present Jeffrey Thompson’s review “The Devil is in the Details: Framing Ideologies in Ben Urwand’s The Collaboration.”
+Access here.

 Submitting a review.

 Reviews are solicited by editors but can also be submitted for consideration.
 Interested in proposing a review?
 Contact the Reviews Editors by sending an email to Ben Harvey or Kirstin Ringelberg or Andrew Graciano.

 As you prepare your review, keep the following in mind: